vbk-ai/ai-starter-kit/agentic_graph_rag/README.md

 - "What encounters has Ethan had?"
 - "Show me hospital visits for John Smith"
 - "List encounters for Williams" (last name match)

+**Patient Similarity**
+- "Find patients similar to John Smith"
+- "Who are the most similar patients to Sarah?"
+- "Show me patients with similar medical profiles to Williams"

 **Name Matching Features:**
 - **First name only**: "Ethan" → matches any patient with first or last name containing "Ethan"